Phonofilm: Development

+Debut

-On 12 March 1923, DeForest presented a demonstration of Phonofilm to the press.
-On 12 April 1923, DeForest gave a private demonstration of the process to electrical engineers at the Engineering Society Building's Auditorium at 33 West 39th Street in New York City.
+On March 12, 1923, de Forest presented a demonstration of Phonofilm to the press.
+On April 12, 1923, de Forest gave a private demonstration of the process to electrical engineers at the Engineering Society Building's Auditorium at 33 West 39th Street in New York City.

-On 15 April 1923, DeForest premiered 18 short films made in Phonofilm — including vaudeville acts, musical performers, opera, and ballet — at the Rivoli Theater at 1620 Broadway in New York City.
+On April 15, 1923, de Forest premiered 18 short films made in Phonofilm — including vaudeville acts, musical performers, opera, and ballet — at the Rivoli Theater at 1620 Broadway in New York City.
 The Rivoli's music director Hugo Riesenfeld co-hosted the presentation.
-The printed program gave credit to the "DeForest-Case Patents", but according to a letter Theodore Case wrote to DeForest immediately after the event, no credit was given to Case during the presentation itself.
-Case also expressed his displeasure that the program credited only the "DeForest-Case Patents", as Phonofilm's success was fully due to the work of Case and his Case Research Lab.
+The printed program gave credit to the "DeForest-Case Patents", but according to a letter Theodore Case wrote to de Forest immediately after the event, no credit was given to Case during the presentation itself.

-DeForest later took his show on the road, pitching Phonofilm directly to the general public at a series of special engagements across the country.
-The shorts shown at one such demonstration (from an original program at History San Jose, which holds DeForest's papers), exact date unknown but circa 1925, were as follows:
+De Forest later took his show on the road, pitching Phonofilm directly to the general public at a series of special engagements across the country.
+The shorts shown at one such demonstration in 1925, were as follows: